DamsithKarunaratna/android_game_reviewer/README.md

 ## Objective

-As a Game Reviewer app user I need to be able to add a Game that I played and add a review comment.
-If the Game is already available in the list I should be able to add more review comments.
+As a Game Reviewer app user I need to be able to add a Game that I played and add a reviews comment.
+If the Game is already available in the list I should be able to add more reviews comments.

 ## Specification
 There are two main components to this Assignment.